-Our residential price structures assume the removal of the current low fixed charge regulations which currently stop the implementation of cost-reflective prices.
+Our residential price structures assume the removal of the current low fixed charge regulations which currently are a barrier to the full implementation of cost-reflective prices.

 Our prices will use different price signals depending on the type of prices and behavioural changes being targeted.
-This includes a zero-rated off-peak price signals and rebalancing the variable/fixed price mix.
-Practically this means reducing the amount of revenue collected from off-peak periods and increasing the proportion of revenue collected from fixed prices.
+This includes a zero-rated off-peak price signal and rebalancing the variable/fixed price mix.
+Practically, this means reducing the amount of revenue collected from off-peak periods and increasing the proportion of revenue collected from peak and fixed prices.
 This will shift pricing incentives from encouraging customers to reduce overall energy use (promoted by the off-peak price signal) to reducing energy use during busy periods on the network, when the network has limited capacity.
 This provides several advantages:

-- Reflects that there is excess capacity during off-peak periods and there are no peak period cost impacts. - It clarifies the price signal to consumers.
+- It reflects that there is excess capacity during off-peak periods and there are no peak period cost impacts. - It clarifies the price signal to consumers.
 Currently, consumers must subtract the peak demand price signal away from the off-peak signal to reveal the true peak demand price signal.
-Rebalancing variable and fixed prices using the long run margin cost will also make the price signal more reflective of the cost of using energy during peak demand periods.

-• It removes potential subsidisation of distribution prices for non-solar users.
+Rebalancing variable will make the price signal more reflective of the cost of using energy during peak demand periods. - It removes potential subsidisation of distribution prices for non-solar users.
 Currently, solar users may be paying less because they are able to reduce their off-peak prices by offsetting their energy use using solar.
-This means they are avoiding paying for services they should be contributing towards - the network has capacity during the off-peak periods and there are no benefits of reducing demand at this time.
-Other customer prices then have to be raised to cover the revenue shortfall.
-Customers with solar and a battery will be able to use solar to charge their batteries in the day and then use the batteries to avoid higher peak prices.
+This means they are avoiding paying for services they should be contributing towards the network has capacity during the off-peak periods and there are no benefits of reducing demand at this time.
+Other customer prices then must be raised to cover the revenue shortfall.
+Preferred are customers with solar and a battery will be able to use solar to charge their batteries in the day and then use the batteries to reduce network peak demand, lowering higher peak prices for all customers.
+The peak price signal therefore encourages demand avoidance and storage dispatch to lower the peak.

-Early estimates of the LRMC show prices could collect 50% - 60% of the revenue from fixed prices and 40% - 50% from the peak price signal.
-We will be refining the LRMC calculation this year.
-Figure 1 illustrates the change in price structure, comparing the bill components for a household consuming an average amount of electricity.
+Early estimates of the LRMC show our prices could collect 50% - 60% of the revenue from fixed prices and 40% - 50% from the peak price signal.
+Figure 1 illustrates the change in price structure, comparing the bill components for a household consuming 8,000 kWh per year, which is broadly in line with the average consumption of a household on our network.